guoyiang/guoyiang.github.io/source/_posts/Build-My-Own-Raspbian-Docker-Image.md

 It's great to have Docker on Raspberry Pi, and there's a [blog][RPi-Docker-Blog] about it.

+# Update 2021

+After so many years, the ecosystem has evolved a lot.
+Docker supports [multi-CPU architecture](https://docs.docker.com/desktop/multi-arch/) so does many images, e.g. [alpine](https://hub.docker.com/_/alpine).
+It's no longer needed to do those complex steps by yourself.

+# Previous Blog

 But one thing I found is that Raspberry Pi is based on ARM CPU, thus do not support x86/x64 instructions. **Any Docker image build for x86/x64 won't work**.
 And, I didn't find any **official** Docker image built for Raspberry Pi. [resin/rpi-raspbian][Resin-Docker] is widely used and also used by [Docker][Resin-Used-in-Docker] project is a good candidate and is lightweitht, but I still want to use an official one.
 So, I decided to build one myself.
 <!--more-->